WHY STUDY ADVANCED LEVEL BIOLOGY AT KING SOLOMON ACADEMY?

 WHAT COULD I DO NEXT WITH AN A LEVEL QUALIFICATION IN BIOLOGY?

 Pupils of biology often progress to study medicine, veterinary science and dentistry.
 They are also able to study marine biology, biotechnology, pathology, toxicology, pharmacology and forensic science.
 Biology is also a good subject for pupils who move on to study more diverse analytical degree subjects such as economics and business studies.
 With climate change being such a topical issue, there is also a large interest in degree courses in environmental sciences.
+Even more now we see students who are interested in immunology and medicine, we discuss the causes, treatments and prevention of bacterial and viral infections such as Covid-19.

 WHICH SKILLS WILL I BE DEVELOPING THROUGH STUDYING BIOLOGY?